feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> Algeria is home to the Sahara Desert’s ancient Tassili n’Ajjer rock art,
+#> Algeria is home to the Sahara Desert's largest hot desert area, featuring
-#> featuring some of the oldest known prehistoric cave paintings in the world!
+#> stunning landscapes like the famous Tassili n'Ajjer rock art, which dates back
+#> over 12,000 years!
 ```

 The current policy is echoed when setting the budget.
 You can update the